JuliaMPC/AVExamples.jl/docs/src/packages/model/chrono/ros_chrono/main.md

 ```

 ### Input
 These steering angles obtained from external planners are used to as an input for the `Chrono` vehicle to follow.
-For the standalone path follower demo, `planner_namespace = default`.

 Name | Description
 --- | ---
-`planner_namespace/control/vx`| longitudinal velocity (m/s)
+`/trajectory/ux`| longitudinal velocity (m/s)
-`planner_namespace/control/sa`| local steering angle (rad/s)
+`/trajectory/sa`| steering angle (rad/s)

 ### Notes